IntelPython/sdc/tutorial/README.md

 ## Setting up your environment
 This HPAT tutorial makes use of hpat (latest), numpy, pandas, daal4py (latest) and their dependences.

-The easiest and most reliable way is to create a python environment is through using the provided environment configuration:
+The easiest and most reliable way is to create a python environment using conda:

-`conda env create -f environment.yml`
+`conda create -n hpattut -c ehsantn -c numba/label/dev -c defaults -c intel -c conda-forge hpat daal4py pandas blas=*=mkl jupyter notebook`

 Then activate the environment